-MULTIPLE HARDWARE CONFIGURATIONS WITH ONE BOARD: Of course, the PICDEM CAN-LIN 2 board accommodates a large selection of CAN and LIN node combinations.
-When all three nodes are used, sixteen different combinations of microcontrollers are possible, depending on which sockets are populated for the CAN nodes.
+MULTIPLE HARDWARE CONFIGURATIONS WITH ONE BOARD: Of course, the PICDEM CAN-LIN 3 board accommodates a large selection of CAN and LIN node combinations.
 In addition, users can implement any one of three oscillator configurations for the CAN nodes, or easily add other hardware to the board using the prototyping area and headers.

 Many of these configuration changes are performed with jumpers, while others require component additions or removals.
-The board configurations and jumper locations are discussed in detail in Chapter 5.
-"Reconfiguring the PICDEM CAN-LIN 2 Hardware" and Chapter 6.
-"Troubleshooting".
+The board configurations and jumper locations are discussed in detail in Chapter 5 "Reconfiguring the PICDEM CAN-LIN 3 Hardware" and Chapter 6 "Troubleshooting".

-EASIER CAN NODE EVALUATION: The CANKing host software, included with the PICDEM CAN-LIN 2 Development Kit, allows for fast evaluation of CAN node operation, as well as the CAN protocol.
-Using one of the included template sets, users can evaluate everything from bit level status of registers to node operation and bus status.
-The host software and the templates are discussed in detail in Chapter 3.
-"Getting Started with the CANKing Software" and Chapter 4.
-"Using the CANKing Templates".
+EASIER CAN NODE EVALUATION: The CANKing host software included with the PICDEM CAN-LIN 3 Development Kit allows for fast evaluation of CAN node operation, as well as the CAN protocol.
+Using one of the included template sets, users can evaluate everything from bit-level status of registers to node operation and bus status.
+The host software and the templates are discussed in detail in Chapter 3 "Getting Started with the CANKing Software" and Chapter 4 "Using the CANKing Templates".

-ENHANCED CAN NODE DEVELOPMENT: Including two CAN nodes on the PICDEM CAN-LIN 2 board provides an additional tool for developing PIC18FXX8X-based CAN nodes, either by themselves or together.
+ENHANCED CAN NODE DEVELOPMENT: Including two CAN nodes on the PICDEM CAN-LIN 3 board provides an additional tool for developing PIC18F6X8X/8X8X-based CAN nodes, either by themselves or together.
 For example, a user might use the controller in Node1 to prototype a CAN node, while using Node0 as a simple bus monitor (using the basic template).
 Node0 could also be used as a tool to set or verify bit timings, masks or filters.

-The possibilities are not limited to what can be developed with just the nodes on the board, either.
-For example, Node0 can be included as part of a more complex developmental network of many CAN nodes, and serve as the "tap point" for monitoring the entire network.
+The possibilities are not limited to what can be developed with just the nodes on the board either.
+For example, Node0 can be included as part of a more complex developmental network of many CAN nodes and serve as the "tap point" for monitoring the entire network.

-1.5 PICDEM CAN-LIN 2 BOARD FEATURES
+1.5 PICDEM CAN-LIN 3 BOARD FEATURES

-As mentioned, the PICDEM CAN-LIN 2 board consists of two CAN nodes and one LIN node.
-Node0 acts as the main node.
-It interfaces with the host software through a serial connection (RS-232), and either executes commands from the host system or passes them to Node1.
+As mentioned, the PICDEM CAN-LIN 3 board consists of two CAN nodes (PIC18F8680 and PIC18F8680) and one LIN node (PIC18F1320).
+Node0, implemented by the PIC18F6680 controller, acts as the main node.
+It interfaces with the host software through a serial connection (RS-232) and either executes commands from the host system or passes them to Node1.
 Node0 also interfaces with the on-board LCD header.
 If an LCD is connected, Node0 can display text messages under host software control.

-Node1 also acts as a CAN node, and demonstrates a CAN-to-LIN bridge.
+Node1, implemented by the PIC18F8680, also acts as a CAN node and demonstrates a CAN-to-LIN bridge.
 This node is controlled via Node0, which relays commands for Node1 from the host system.
 Node1 receives these messages and performs the appropriate actions.
-This node also acts as a LIN master mode and provides CAN-to-LIN bridge functionality to Node2.
+This node also acts as a LIN Master mode and provides CAN-to-LIN bridge functionality to Node2.
 As a LIN master, it receives messages from Node0 and relays them to the LIN slave node.

-Node2 is a LIN slave node implemented by the PIC16C432.
-This node contains an integrated LIN bus transceiver.
-It waits for commands from Node1and performs the appropriate actions.
+Node2 is a LIN slave node implemented by the PIC18F1320.
+It communicates with Node1 through its own external LIN bus transceiver, waiting for commands from Node1and performing the appropriate actions.